trishthakur/lost-and-found-ai/README.md

 Python 3.x: Ensure you have Python 3.x installed on your machine.
 Windows OS: The batch script provided is designed for use on Windows.

-Installation
-1. Clone the repository
-2. Prepare Your Environment

-    Run the following steps to set up the environment:
-    Step 1: Run the startup.bat Script

-   In the root directory of the project, find the setup.bat file.
-   Double-click or run the batch script in your terminal

-    Step 2: Batch Script Execution

-    The setup.bat script does the following:

-        Creates a virtual environment
-        Activates the virtual environment
-        Optionally installs dependencies (When prompted, the script asks if you want to install the dependencies listed in requirements.txt.
-Choose on to install or off to skip)
-        Runs the Python script
+To install the project, first clone the repository to your local machine.
+Then, prepare your environment by running the startup.bat script located in the root directory of the project.
+Simply double-click or run the batch script from your terminal.
+The script will automatically create a virtual environment, activate it, and prompt you to install the required dependencies from the requirements.txt file.
+You can choose to install them by selecting "on" or skip the installation by choosing "off."
+Once the dependencies are installed, the script will run the Python script, completing the setup.